 the government is not paying for

 That seems like a “Blame Vision” statement.

-That Blame Vision statement was followed up by statement straight from the Crisis Mangement Vision playbook.
-Admiral Moore emphasized that would get a date set for the commissioning of the ship that is behind schedule by saying:
+That Blame Vision statement was followed up by a statement straight from the Crisis Management Vision playbook.
+Admiral Moore emphasized that they would get a date set for the commissioning of the ship that is behind schedule by saying:

 the test program and you’ll see us do that here shortly.